Ngô Xuân Lịch

 Ngô Xuân Lịch (/vi/; born 20 April 1954 in Hà Nam) is a former Minister of National Defence and Chief of the General Department of Politics of Vietnam.
 Ngô Xuân Lịch became a member of the Communist Party of Vietnam on 8 August 1974.

-Ngô Xuân Lịch was previously Vice Chief of the General Department of Politics (January 2008 – 2011), and was promoted to the rank of four-star General in 2016.
-He replaced Lê Văn Dũng as Director of the General Department of Politics in March 2011.
+Ngô Xuân Lịch was previously Vice Chief of the General Department of Political Affairs (January 2008 – 2011), and was promoted to the rank of four-star General in 2016.
+He replaced Lê Văn Dũng as Director of the General Department of Political Affairs in March 2011.

 Rank

 Ngo Xuan Lich was promoted to Major General in 2003, then to Lieutenant General in 2008 and after that, Colonel General in 2011.

 On October 5, 2015, he was promoted to General by the President along with Do Ba Ty who is now Vice-Chairman of National Assembly of Vietnam.

 On January 28, 2016, he was elected to the Politburo of Communist Party of Vietnam at its 12th National Congress.

 On April 9, 2016, he was appointed as the successor to Phung Quang Thanh and became the new Minister of National Defense of Vietnam.